FraunhoferIOSB/FROST-Server/docs/extensions/DataModel-Projects.md

 **Things**, **Locations**, **Sensors** and **FeaturesOfInterest** link directly to one or more Projects.
 **Datastreams** link to Projects through their Thing.
 **Observations** link to Projects through their Datastream.
+When using the default access rules, users can only see entities that are linked to a Project that is 'public', or to a Project that they themselves are linked to.
+If an entity is linked to multiple Projects, only one of those Projects needs to be 'public' for the entity to be visible to non-project users.
+Entities that are not linked any projects are not visible to users that do not have global `read` rights.

 **Things**, **Locations**, **Datastreams** and **FeaturesOfInterest** can be restricted.
 This means that even if they are associated with a public project, they can still only be read by users associated to that project.